Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Paula White and Yonggi Cho

-In fact, just recently (in July 2018), Paula White's website was a keynote speaker at a Korean Prayer Rally that attracted some 60,000 people and was broadcast to an additional 1 million.
+In fact, just recently (in July 2018), Paula White's web site was a keynote speaker at a Korean Prayer Rally that attracted some 60,000 people and was broadcast to an additional 1 million.
 The Prayer Rally hosted by the Yoido Full Gospel Church was for the Peace and Hope in Korean Peninsula.
 "The day long event was part of the Church Growth International conference" and ended with "Senior Pastor Emeritus and Founder of the Yoido Full Gospel Church, Rev. Yonggi Cho, giving a message of vision for the future of the church".
-See More on Yonggi Cho on THIS page.
+See More on Yonggi Cho on THIS page (Scroll down).

 Chairwoman of the Evangelical Advisory Board to President Donald J. Trump.

 Paula White's relationship with Trump should not come as too much of a surprise.
 Trump apparently learned a great deal from his family minister Norman Vincent Peale - one of the sources for much of the occult doctrine being promulgated in the church today.